 Here are some tips for driving in Italy and a few suggestions to help make your Italian driving holiday stress-free.

 1. Become comfortable using your GPS before you leave home.
-We brought our own with us because we had been told there would be a charge of 17 Euros per day to have one in our rental car.
+We brought our own with us because we were told there would be a charge of 17 Euros per day to have one in our rental car.
 As it turns out, our car came with one installed at no charge.
-If you use your own, you can enter the addresses of your known destinations or accommodations before you leave–just one less thing to worry about.
+Most rental cars now include a GPS.
+If you use your own, you can enter the addresses of your known destinations or accommodation before you leave–just one less thing to worry about.

 And while we are on the subject of diesel, one of the easiest places to fuel up is at an AutoGrill.
 These are huge “rest stops” on the Autostrade where you can get a cappuccino, a panini, buy snacks, wine, and locally produced foods, and use the bathroom.
 (If you want to buy something to eat or drink, you pay the cashier first, then pass your receipt to the staff at the cafeteria counter and they prepare your food for you.)

-4. Learn to drive like an Italian.
-That means fast and aggressively.
-Speed limits are much faster than at home.
+4. Learning to drive like the locals do means fast and aggressively.
+Speed limits are faster than at home.
 130 km per hour is not uncommon.
 90 km through narrow streets in the middle of small towns is also not unheard of.

 5. Get used to always having someone on your tail.
 Italians are notorious tailgaters, even if you are driving at or above the speed limit.
 It seems they cannot stand not to be first, as they will pass you as soon as it is reasonably safe–or even if it is not.